 The team at Field Law works with a number of cannabis retailers and licensed producers in Alberta.

-Recently, the team overturned a refusal of a cannabis store development permit in front of the Appeal Board.
+The team overturned a refusal of a cannabis store development permit in front of the Appeal Board.
 In doing so, they were able to get a relaxation of approximately 45m of the Land Use Bylaw’s required 300m separation distance between cannabis stores.

 As appeal boards in Alberta continue to address the backlog of appeals generated from cannabis legalization, make sure you are prepared for your appeal by working with a team who can help you navigate the development permit process to get your business up and running.